Agentic runbooks: what they are, how to write them, and who is shipping them in 2026.

 DevOps Agent, Bedrock AgentCore, MCP gateway, and IAM policy.

-Postmortem Automation
+Postmortem automation

 AI-drafted postmortems: what they produce and where they fail.